isiahmeadows/mithril.js/mvp-utils.md

 ## Composable refs

-This is exposed under `mithril/ref` and in the core bundle via `Mithril.Ref`.
+This is exposed under `mithril/ref` and in the full bundle via `Mithril.Ref`.
 It exists to help make refs considerably more manageable.

 - `refs = Ref.join(({...elems}) => ...)` - Create a combined ref that invokes a callback once all named refs are received.
     - `ref = refs(key)` - Create and get a ref linked to that callback key